Can I make a claim as an independent witness?

 Am I eligible?

-Exceptions to this are for instance industrial disease or if you were a child at the time of the accident.
-In these cases you may then have a longer period to claim.
+Exceptions to this may include you being a child at the time of the accident, in which case, you may then have even a longer period to claim.

 How much could I claim?

-Our dedicated team of experts will give you an indication of how much you could potentially claim for.Find out more
+Get in touch with our dedicated team of experts and we’ll give you an indication of how much you could potentially claim.

 How does the process work?

-We understand that when making a claim it’s important to know what to expect and when to expect it.
+We understand that, when making a claim, it’s important to know what to expect and when to expect it.
 That’s why we make the process as transparent & clear as possible.

-Your solicitor will gather all the evidence.
-They will then notify the negligent party that you wish to begin claim proceedings.
-With your solicitor negotiating on your behalf, you will be up to date every step of the way.
+Your solicitor will gather all the necessary evidence and then notify the negligent party that you wish to begin claim proceedings.
+With your solicitor negotiating on your behalf, you’ll be kept up to date every step of the way.